CONTACT US

 Accelerated Reader

-In Years 2 - 6 (and year 1 when ready), the pupils will take par t in the Accelerated Reader Programme, where each child participates in a STAR reading quiz which then produces an accurate reading zone for their own personal development.
+In Years 2 - 6 , the pupils will take par t in the Accelerated Reader Programme, where each child participates in a STAR reading quiz which then produces an accurate reading zone for their own personal development.
 The children read both real and reading scheme books as part of this programme and then complete a short reading quiz.
 Children are set individual targets, and collect points for the books they read.
 The quiz relates to the comprehension understanding of the book.
 Parents can monitor their child's progress by logging onto the Home Connect part of the programme.
 Star Reading tests are taken half termly, and children's reading zones are changed accordingly.

 Suggested books to read